Cacti/documentation/Install-Under-CentOS_LAMP.md

 ### A special note for systems using PHP-FPM

-Prior to starting the setup process of Cacti you should restart the PHP-FPM Daemon to rebuild the Cache or you may recive a HTTP 500 Error
+Prior to starting the setup process of Cacti you should restart the PHP-FPM Daemon to rebuild the Cache or you may receive a HTTP 500 Error

    ```console
    systemctl restart php-fpm